abitofhelp/servicelib/auth/docs/Auth_Design_Document.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the design for implementing authentication and authorization in the Family Service using JWT tokens.
+This document outlines the design for implementing authentication and authorization in the Application using JWT tokens.
 The solution ensures that all requests have a valid access token and that users are authorized to access specific endpoints based on their roles.

 ### 1.2 Scope
 The authentication and authorization system will: